 My day starts with my alarm clock.
 I’m pretty proud of the fact that I’ve managed to transform my bedroom into a phone-free zone.
 After I get up, I go straight to my study and take my smartphone off of the charging station.
-Checking my phone in the morning for new information and messages is pretty important because we have employees, partners and customers in the US and all around the world.
+Checking my phone in the morning for new information and messages is pretty important because we have employees, partners, and customers in the US and all around the world.
 While I’m sleeping, some of these people are still at their desks.
 I draw a large part of my comfort for the day from the certainty that: nothing has blown up.
 Nothing has burnt down.
-And, in general, there is no ensuing danger.
+And, in general, there is no approaching danger.

 To be frank, I can’t remember a single time when a crisis occurred overnight that would have made me jump out of bed in the morning and drop everything to try and help solve it.
-In twenty years, I have probably experienced a handful of situations that made me feel uneasy.
-Looking back, however, they were not full-blown crisis.
+In twenty years, I’ve probably experienced a handful of situations that made me feel uneasy.
+Looking back, however, they were not full-blown crises.
 And the help I provided in solving them was usually marginal.
 We have teams that take care of this type of thing around the clock.
 We have a dedicated person responsible and a dedicated procedure in place for all emergencies.

 Nevertheless, I still take a look to see what’s going on every morning.
 I’ve been doing the same thing since I started my own company at age seventeen.
 Back then, I didn’t look at my smartphone, but sat in front of my computer and checked my emails.
 There wasn’t much of a difference really – just that what I was doing was more openly visible from the outside since I was sitting directly in front of my computer.